-There were no reports of politically motivated disappearances.
+There were no reports of disappearances by or on behalf of government authorities.

 The constitution and law prohibit such practices, and there were no reports that government officials employed them.

 Prison and Detention Center Conditions

 There were no significant reports regarding prison or detention center conditions that raised human rights concerns.